Commemorative Medal for the Italo-Austrian War 1915–1918: Statute of award/Eligibility criteria

 persons who have suffered wounds or injuries or suffered a serious illness during the war, even if they have served for less than a year;

 all soldiers of the army and navy who for at least four months participated in the war in the Greek archipelago of The Dodecanese, Albania, Syria and Palestine.

-The beginning of the campaign was considered to be May 24, 1915, the end on November 4, 1918, while for the Italian military contingent in Albania, the qualifying period is considered to be August 2, 1920 (the date of signing the Italo-Albanian Convention).
+The beginning of the campaign was considered to be 24 May 1915, the end on 4 November 1918, while for the Italian military contingent in Albania, the qualifying period is considered to be 2 August 1920 (the date of signing the Italo-Albanian Convention).

 The commemorative medal is worn on the left side of the chest, alone or in a group with other awards.
-In the presence of other awards, this medal is worn after the Commemorative Medal of the Italo-Turkish War of 1911-1912 and before the medal "For Services to the Crews of the Merchant Navy".
+In the presence of other awards, this medal is worn after the Commemorative Medal of the Italo-Turkish War of 1911–1912 and before the medal "For Services to the Crews of the Merchant Navy".
 However, since the presence of a medal of two medals is unlikely, the Medal of Victory is most often the memorial medal on the slats and pads.

-The calculation of the years of campaign began on May 24, 1915 and ended on November 4, 1918, while as regards the soldiers of the contingent sent to Albania the useful period was extended until August 2, 1920, the date of the signing of the Italo-Albanian Convention.
+The calculation of the years of campaign began on 24 May 1915 and ended on 4 November 1918, while as regards the soldiers of the contingent sent to Albania the useful period was extended until 2 August 1920, the date of the signing of the Italo-Albanian Convention.

-It was also granted in a small part to non-Italian soldiers, in particular French and some Austrians, who later became Italian citizens with the annexation of Trentino, who had distinguished themselves in battle.
+It was also granted to non-Italian soldiers, in particular French and some Austrians, who later became Italian citizens with the annexation of Trentino, who had distinguished themselves in battle.